Transfusion and Anaemia in Critically Ill Adults (BSH 2012, bsh 2025)

 Alternatives to Red Cell Transfusion

-Blood Sampling Techniques to reduce iatrogenic blood loss
+Reduce iatrogenic blood loss

-Typically approx..
-40ml blood loss per day
+Typically approx. 40ml blood loss per day from blood sampling

 Erythropoietin